Get the answers to some of the most commonly asked questions about the financial aid process.

 No, your disbursement will not reflect the waitlist classes.
 Your disbursement will only include the units you are currently enrolled in.
 However, if you are added to the class then your second disbursement will reflect the update.

 There is the option to apply for EOPS and if you are eligible they may potentially cover some of the cost for books with a book voucher.
-Additionally, you can rent two free books per semester under Associated Student's Bookloan Program.
+Additionally, the Associated Students Bookloan Program can provide applicants either a $100 voucher (with 3-11 credit units enrollment) or a $200 voucher (with 12 or more credit units enrollment).
 For emergency options:

-• The library carries textbooks for most classes at the reserve desk, which you can check out for two hours for use in the library.
-For more information, please visit the library.
+• The library carries textbooks (i.e. course reserves) for most classes at the reserve desk, which you can check out for one week.
+For more information, please visit the library website or contact the library.

 • Emergency Book Loan program is offered by the Admissions & Records office during the first week of Fall and Spring semesters.
 The loan is available for up to $200.